cncf/toc/proposals/incubation/keptn.md

 ## Incubation Stage Requirements

-### Document that it is being used successfully in production by at least three independent end users which, in the TOC’s judgment, are of adequate quality and scope
+### Document that it is being used successfully in production by at least three independent end users which, in the TOC’s judgement, are of adequate quality and scope

 1. [Schlumberger](https://slb.com/), an oilfield services company working in more than 120 countries, has currently 4 applications evaluated with Keptn quality gates.
 Evaluations make use of 10-20 SLIs, one of them even 90 SLIs per quality gate evaluation.
 Their integration triggers Keptn quality gates via Azure DevOps automation daily.
     - Reference: Keptn user group TBA June 15